 - RD 214.
-EARLY LITERACY INSTRUCTION I. This course focuses on concepts, materials and teaching strategies for oral language development and systematic early reading and writing instruction.
+EARLY LITERACY I. This course focuses on concepts, materials and teaching strategies for oral language development and systematic early reading and writing instruction.
 Emphasis will be placed on literacy through speaking, reading and writing.
 Candidates will be expected to learn to speak using academic language (Standard English) so that it will be modeled within the classroom.
 The relationship of language to reading and writing will be explored and the research related to the importance of appropriate language use as a foundation for teaching reading will be discussed.
 Basic skills in reading and writing techniques will be included as well.
 Prerequisite: Completion of 45 hours of General Education course work.
 (3) - RD 303.
-READING AND PHONICS.
-This course provides practical and systematic approaches to reading and phonics instruction in the elementary classroom.
-Special emphasis will be placed on suitable activities and materials for the enhancement of explicit reading instruction during the early years.
-(3) - RD 310.
-EARLY LITERACY INSTRUCTION II.
+EARLY LITERACY II.
 This course is a continuation of Early Literacy I and focuses on the continued development of spoken language and reading with emphasis on the concepts, materials, and teaching strategies for teaching appropriate oral language development and early systematic reading and writing instruction specific to vocabulary, fluency, and comprehension.
-Prerequisite: RD 214: Early Literacy Instruction I and Co-Requisite: ED 380: Instructional Planning and Adapting Instruction.
-Admission to Teacher Education.
-(3) - RD 315.
+Prerequisite: RD 214: Early Literacy Instruction I. (3)

+RD 310.
+INTRODUCTION TO LINGUISTICS.
+This course focuses on the basic concepts of linguistics and methods of analyzing language with an overview of linguistics and the role of language in society.
+Emphasis will be placed on introduction to phonology, morphology, syntax, semantics, and to problem-solving techniques, with material drawn from a variety of languages.
+Prerequisite: RD 214 and RD 303.
+(3)

+RD 315.
 METHODS AND MATERIALS FOR TEACHING READING IN ELEMENTARY SCHOOL.
 This course is designed to teach candidates the current and traditional methods of teaching reading in the elementary school.
 Included will be the development of lesson plans, teaching units, development and use of instructional materials, as well as appropriate theory, research and best practices for teaching reading.
 Field experience that includes micro teaching in the P-12 classroom is included.
 Prerequisites: ED 280: Introduction to Teaching, ED 380: Instructional Planning and Adapting Instruction, RD 214: Early Literacy Instruction I and RD 310: Early Literacy Instruction II.
+(3)

-(3) - RD 403.
+RD 403.
 LITERACY IN EARLY CHILDHOOD.
 An interrelated approach to the teaching of listening, speaking, and writing skills in a developmentally appropriate environment.
 Prerequisite: Admission to Teacher Education.
+(3)

-(3) - RD 411.
-DIAGNOSTIC & REMEDIAL READING.
-Techniques of diagnosing and remediating reading difficulties and hands-on experiences with inventories and other diagnostic instruments are covered in this course.
-Prerequisites: RD 214, RD 310, and RD 315.
-(3) - RD 413.
+RD 411.
+READING ASSESSMENTS AND INTERVENTION.
+Introduction to assessing foundational reading skills to inform effective instruction and interventions.
+Prerequisites: RD 214, RD 303, and RD 310.
+(3)

+RD 413.
 METHODS AND MATERIALS FOR TEACHING LANGUAGE ARTS AND LITERATURE IN THE ELEMENTARY SCHOOL.
 This course is designed for teaching candidates the current and traditional methods and materials for Language Arts and Literature in the Elementary School.
 Included will be development of lesson plans, teaching units as well as appropriate theory, research and best practices for teaching Language Arts.
 Prerequisites: ED 280: Introduction to Teaching, ED 380: Instructional Planning and Adapting Instruction, RD 214: Early Literacy Instruction I, RD 310: Early Literacy Instruction II.
 (Field experience required).
+(3)

-(3) - RD 430.
+RD 430.
 READING IN THE CONTENT AREAS.
 The course covers reading content methods, including strategies, materials, and procedures for identifying the reading attainments and needs of individual students.
 Prerequisite: Admission to Teacher Education.
 (3)